UPPMAX/HPC-python/docs/index.rst

 .. admonition:: Prepare your environment now!

-   - Please log in to Rackham, Kebnekaise, Cosmos or other cluster that you are using.
+   - Please log in to Rackham, Kebnekaise, Cosmos, Tetralith, or other cluster that you are using.
    - For graphics, ThinLinc may be the best option.
       - The `ThinLinc app <https://www.cendio.com/thinlinc/download/>`_.
    - Rackham has access for regular SSH, through a regular ThinLinc client and a through a web browser interface with ThinLinc: